 Roasting vegetables in the oven is a healthy way to go, so if you enjoy the taste of oven-roasted Brussels sprouts I’d recommend continuing doing that.
 Most important is that you continue to eat as many vegetables as you can, so frying veggies, baking veggies or steamed veggies are all great choices in my book!

 Roasted Brussels Sprouts with Balsamic Vinegar and Bacon

 - 1 pound brussels sprouts, (trimmed and halved)

 - 1 - 2 slices of bacon, (chopped)

 - 1 tablespoon of extra virgin olive oil

 - 2 cloves of garlic, (peeled and minced)

 - salt/pepper to taste

-Roast until sprouts are tender (for about 20-30 minutes, shaking the pan halfway through.
+- Roast until sprouts are tender for about 20-30 minutes, shaking the pan halfway through.